swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 `<saml2:EncryptedAttribute>` MUST NOT be used; instead the entire assertion MUST be encrypted.

 Before performing encryption and signing, the Identity Provider SHOULD consult the Service Provider's metadata (`<md:EncryptionMethod>`, `<alg:SigningMethod>` and `<alg:DigestMethod>` elements) to determine the intersection of algorithms, key sizes and other parameters as defined by particular algorithms that it supports and that the Service Provider prefers.
-If the intersection is empty, or if the Service Provider has not declared any algorithms, the Identity Provider MUST use one of the mandatory algorithms defined by the Swedish eID Framework during the operations.
+If the intersection is empty, or if the Service Provider has not declared any algorithms, the Identity Provider MUST use algorithms listed as mandatory by the Swedish eID Framework.
 For encryption, the chosen algorithm MUST also be compatible with the Service Provider's encryption key declared in metadata.

 Service Providers SHOULD NOT accept unsolicited `<saml2p:Response>` messages (i.e., responses that are not the result of an earlier